 and collect them into an embedding vector $z^y \in \R^{|\cT|}$.
 If \smash{$|\cI_1^y| < n_\alpha$}, where $n_\alpha = (1/\min\{\alpha, 0.1\})-1$, then the uppermost quantile in $z^y$ will not be finite, so we simply assign $y$ to the null cluster.
 For a pre-chosen number of clusters $M$, we run $k$-means clustering with $k=M$ on the data \smash{$\{z^y\}_{y \in \cY \setminus \cY_{\nullclust}}$}, where \smash{$\cY_{\nullclust}$} denotes the set of labels assigned to the null cluster.
 More specifically, we use a weighted version of $k$-means where the weight for class $y$ is set to \smash{$|\cI_1^y|^{1/2}$}; this allows the class embeddings computed from more data to have more influence on the cluster centroids.
 We denote the cluster mapping that results from this procedure by \smash{$\hhat : \cY \to \{1,\dots,M\} \cup \{\nullclust\}$}.

 Of course, we cannot generally recover an oracle clustering function $h^*$ with the above (or any practical) procedure, so Proposition \ref{eq:class-conditional-coverage} does not apply.
-However, if the score distributions for the classes that \smash{$\hhat$} assigns to the same cluster are similar enough---as measured by total variation (TV) distance---then we can provide an approximate class-conditional coverage guarantee.
+However, if the score distributions for the classes that \smash{$\hhat$} assigns to the same cluster are similar enough, then we can provide an approximate class-conditional coverage guarantee.
 We measure similarity in terms of the Kolmogorov-Smirnov (KS) distance, which is defined between random variables $X$ and $Y$ as \smash{$D_{\mathrm{KS}}(X, Y) = \sup_{\lambda \in \R} \, |\P(X \leq \lambda) - \P(Y\leq \lambda)|$}.

 \begin{proposition} Let $S^y$ denote a random variable sampled from the score distribution for class $y$, and assume that the clustering map \smash{$\hhat$} satisfies